L1- Application to Evict a Tenant for Non-payment of Rent and to Collect Rent the Tenant Owes (N4)

 Only the Landlord or a Licensed Lawyer or Paralegal can sign this application.

 If you are unable to file the application yourself, a friend or family member can file it for you, but you must be the one to sign and date the application.
-Failure to do this will likely mean your application gets dismissed at the hearing and you will have to refile.
+Failure to do this will likely mean your application is dismissed at the hearing and you will have to refile.

 Signature continued